Stuffed Mamba: Oversized States Lead to the Inability to Forget: Preliminaries

 Most experiments in this study focus on Mamba-2 \citep{mamba-2} because it has shown strong capabilities on several tasks and has publicly available checkpoints of multiple sizes, allowing us to explore the relationship between state sizes and length limits.
 Moreover, it is more widely studied than other RNNs, making it easier to use existing works as a reference.

-\paragraph{Mamba-2}
+\subsection{Mamba-2}

-The Mamba-2 architecture consists of a stack of $L$ Mamba-2 layers, each Mamba-2 layer consists of $H$ heads that are computed in parallel, and the output of a layer is the sum of the output of each head.
-Each head in each layer can be formulated as follows.\footnote{We use row-vector representation, so $a^Tb$ denotes an outer product of two vectors.}
+The Mamba-2 architecture consists of $L$ layers, each consisting of $H$ heads computed in parallel.
+The layer's output is the sum of the heads' outputs.
+Let $u_t \in\mathbb R^{d}, y_t \in\mathbb R^{P}$ denote the input and output vectors of the layer at $t$ time step.
+The computation at $t$ time step for each head can be formulated as follows: